mokshadharma/llm-instructions/ed-non-interactive-guide.md

 **Why?**
 - The workflow requires discovering exact line numbers before editing, which forces you to verify the current file state
 - Edits target specific lines, not pattern matches that could occur in unexpected locations
-- Strict contextual anchoring catches errors before they corrupt files
+- Assertions can detect targeting errors via non-zero exit codes (though the edit still executes)
 - `ed` provides atomic, all-or-nothing edits
 - One tool, one methodology, fewer mistakes